Skip to main contentSkip to footer

 T2 focus

-Scottish Agronomy trials in the absence of active Rhynchosporium or Brown rust have consistently shown little response from T1 fungicides, except on high fertility sites, so fungicides are generally applied at T2 only, as awns start peeping.
+Scottish Agronomy trials in the absence of active Rhynchosporium or Brown rust have shown little response from T1 fungicides, except on high fertility sites, so fungicides are generally applied at T2 only, as awns start peeping.

 Mr Anderson says benzovindiflupyr + prothioconazole has a place if Rhynchosporium is rife, but otherwise he favours fluxapyroxad + mefentrifluconazole plus folpet at T2.